hashicorp/consul/website/source/docs/agent/options.html.md

       the Accept header with value `text/plain; version=0.0.4; charset=utf-8`  to the `/v1/agent/metrics` (as done by Prometheus).
       The format is compatible natively with prometheus.
 When running in this mode, it is recommended to also enable the option
       <a href="#telemetry-disable_hostname">`disable_hostname`</a> to avoid having prefixed metrics with hostname.
+      Consul does not use the default Prometheus path, so Prometheus must be configured as follows.
+      Note that using ?format=prometheus in the path won't work as ? will be escaped, so it must be specified as a parameter.

+        ```yaml
+          metrics_path: "/v1/agent/metrics"
+          params:
+            format: ['prometheus']
+        ```

     * <a name="telemetry-statsd_address"></a><a href="#telemetry-statsd_address">`statsd_address`</a> This provides the
       address of a statsd instance in the format `host:port`.
 If provided, Consul will send various telemetry information to that instance for